samzshi0529/samzshi0529.github.io/index.md

 ## Individual Projects

 1. **Dec, 2023, A Machine Learning Approach for US Mortgage Risk Analysis**:
 An independent study, serving as a practicum in UPenn, introducing a new machine learning methodology to improve mortgage default risk analysis.
-For more details, visit [Project Website](**https://github.com/samzshi0529/A-Machine-Learning-Approach-for-US-Mortgage-Risk-Analysis**).
+For more details, visit [Project Website](site.github.project_1_URL).
 2. **HanziNLP, Python Package**:
 An user-friendly and easy-to-use Natural Language Processing package specifically designed for Chinese text analysis, modeling, and visualization.
 All functions in HanziNLP supports Chinese text and works well for Chinese text.
-For more details, visit <a href="https://github.com/samzshi0529/HanziNLP" target="_blank" rel="noopener noreferrer">Space Explorer Website</a>
+For more details, visit [Project Website](site.github.project_2_URL).